The Meaning of Haleakalā for Hawaiians

 Many come from all over to see the sunrise from the summit, a beauty that’s hard to resist.
 Others hike the crater floor to get some adventure and to see the volcano up close.

 For the early risers, sunrise viewing requires a reservation so book that ahead.
-It’s also really cold up there, as temperatures can drop below freezing at 10,000 feet, so dress in layers.
+It’s also really cold up there, as temperatures can drop below freezing at 10,000 feet, so dress in layers, especially if you go stargazing in Maui.

 For the adventurers, hike the Sliding Sands Trail which goes into the crater and has views of the cinder cones and rare plants.
 It’s a tough hike back up though so bring lots of water and snacks.